wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-apache-spark-csharp-apache-zeppelin-eventhub-streaming.md

 * The minimum number of cores you must allocate to Zeppelin is 2.
 * The number of allocated cores must always be twice the number of partitions in Event Hub.

-For instructions on how to allocate resources in a Spark cluster, see [Manage resources for the Apache Spark cluster in HDInsight](/documentation/articles/hdinsight-apache-spark-resource-manager).
+For instructions on how to allocate resources in a Spark cluster, see [Manage resources for the Apache Spark cluster in HDInsight](/documentation/articles/hdinsight-apache-spark-resource-manager-v1).

 ### Create a streaming application using Zeppelin

-1. From the [Azure Management Portal](https://manage.windowsazure.cn/), from the startboard, click the tile for your Spark cluster (if you pinned it to the startboard).
+1. From the [Azure Preview Portal](https://manage.windowsazure.cn/), from the startboard, click the tile for your Spark cluster (if you pinned it to the startboard).
 You can also navigate to your cluster under **Browse All** > **HDInsight Clusters**.

 2. From the Spark cluster blade, click **Quick Links**, and then from the **Cluster Dashboard** blade, click **Zeppelin Notebook**.
 If prompted, enter the admin credentials for the cluster.